hyperledger/bevel/docs/source/operations/besu_networkyaml.md

             contract_path: "../../besu/smartContracts/contracts"       # Path of the smart contract folder relative to deployjs_path
             iterations: 200           # Number of Iteration of execution to which the gas and the code is optimised
             entrypoint: "General.sol" # Main entrypoint solidity file of the contract
-            private_for: "hPFajDXpdKzhgGdurWIrDxOimWFbcJOajaD3mJJVrxQ=,7aOvXjjkajr6gJm5mdHPhAuUANPXZhJmpYM5rDdS5nk=" # Orion Public keys for the privateFor
+            private_for: "hPFajDXpdKzhgGdurWIrDxOimWFbcJOajaD3mJJVrxQ=,7aOvXjjkajr6gJm5mdHPhAuUANPXZhJmpYM5rDdS5nk=" # Node public keys for the privateFor
 ```
 The additional fields under `peer` service are